nubbsterr/nubbsterr/README.md

 I'm currently rather busy with uni.
 I spend a lot of time on my ThinkPad T450s doing schoolwork, and use my PC at home for mainly web browsing, some gaming (when games don't crash on Steam), etc.
 - I run Arch Linux w/ Niri.
 I do have Windows dual-booted but I hate using it for anything but gaming.
+- Below you can see some fun stuff w/ Raylib (not my current desktop setup) + my current desktop!

 ![raylib!](assets/raylib.png)
 ![desktop showcase](assets/desktop.png)